Home Mission Activities Gallery Story Fauna Donors Contact

 Compare

-Dharmavana Nature Ark - DNA - The same DNA landscapes over the years - March 2011 Dharmavana Nature Ark - DNA - The same DNA landscapes over the years - December 2020
+Dharmavana Nature Ark - DNA - The same DNA landscapes over the years - March 2011 Dharmavana Nature Ark - DNA - The same DNA landscapes over the years - May 2023

-March 2011 December 2020
+March 2011 May 2023

 Compare

 The DNA is a safe place for many species of Deccan fauna.
 Year by year, we can observe the robust rebound of an ecosystem on the mend.
 We also exhibit dry flora of other arid zones from around the world in our botanic gardens and arboretum.
-Our plan is to open to the public in a few years for education, research, and the enjoyment of natural beauty.
-To do this, we must first develop the necessary infrastructure across this emerging woodland.

 An extensive collection of (sub)tropical dryland flora, both planted & undisturbed, is distributed across the DNA's 400 acres.
 What was once eroded pasture and wasteland is giving rise to a semi‑arid jungle ecosystem.
 See: DNA on Google Earth